gem/oq-engine/doc/continental-scale-risk-calculations.md

 default yet for reasons of backward compatibility.

 The reason for the performance improvement is in the number of calls to the random number generator.
-Suppose there is a large area source with 1 million ruptures: with `split_source=true` a million calls to the random generator are performed, one for each rupture, while with `split_source=false` only one call per source is performed.
+Consider a calculation with 25 realizations and 20,000 stochastic event sets, the parameters we actually used for South America; with `split_source=true` a half million calls to the random generator are performed for each rupture, while with `split_source=false` only one call per rupture is performed, at least for time-independent sources.
 Clearly the two approaches produce different ruptures, but if your effective investigation time is large enough they will produce statically convergent results.
-Be warned that the effective investigation time to get convergent results (i.e. independent from the random seed choice) can be rather long, depending on the level of precision required.
+Be warned that the effective investigation time to get convergent results - independent from the random seed choice - can be rather long, depending on the level of precision required.